Why SEO Is Useful For Self-Publishing Authors

 You are usually looking for an answer or want information.

-Creating content in a blog post certainly can bring site visitors if you are posting useful information that is of value to readers.
+Creating content in a blog post can certainly bring site visitors if you post helpful information that is of value to readers.

 In my case, my static author website gets very little visitor traffic at all.